aiaio/galleria-facebook/README.md

 Credits
 ----
-Brought to you by your friends at [Ai](http://www.alexanderinteractive.com).
+Brought to you by your friends at [Cake & Arrow](https://cakeandarrow.com).

-Special thanks to the active community of users and testers on the [aiaio blog](http://www.alexanderinteractive.com/blog).
+Special thanks to the active community of users and testers on the [aiaio blog](https://cakeandarrow.com/newsfeed/).